-ECPC will drive the patient voices in all the five topics of the EU Beating cancer plan roadmap.
+ECPC will drive the patient voices in all the four action areas of the EU Beating Cancer Plan.
 ECPC will help gather the patients voices as well as stand up for those who cannot speak themselves.
 We will make sure that the patient perspective is always included into developing new strategies in all topics and that any improvement of quality of life for survivors, carers and patients are being developed with the consideration of what is important for the people they are developing it for.
-ECPC will help disseminate, communicate and educate within their patient organization networks and other stakeholders.
+In this sense, ECPC will participate and provide concrete input in 5 out of 6 Thematic Networks of the Stakeholder Contact Group on Cancer Plan.
+ECPC will help disseminate, communicate and educate within their patient organisation networks and other stakeholders.